DanielMSchmidt/project-ideas/README.md

 A github Bot, which lets you write a message like this: `@remindMeBot user/project#issuenr` and answers `I will remind you when user/project#issuenr is closed`.
 It should wait for `user/project#issuenr` to be closed and then comment the current issue again.

 ### Choreography Builder

 Relay / Graphql App, that lets you build you choreography and add notes to the entries.

+### React Native min-height / max-height

+Is listed as Product Pain, may be implemented by measuring after re-render and setting the height accordingly.
+Could be expensive, so choose as seldom as possible (as disclaimer)

 ## Blog Posts